Lavapiés: Overview

-West of Calle Ave María has a very high percentage of immigrant residents and shops and restaurants are almost exclusively owned by Chinese people, Indians, Bangladeshis, Maghrebis and Middle Easterners.
-East of Calle Ave María, while still maintaining a socialist atmosphere in relation to the other areas of Madrid, has a far higher Spanish occupancy and eating/night scene.
+West of Calle Ave María has a very high percentage of immigrant residents and shops and restaurants are almost exclusively owned by Chinese, Indians, Bangladeshis, Maghrebis and Middle Easterners.
+East of Calle Ave María, while still maintaining a socialist atmosphere relative to the other areas of Madrid, has a far higher native Spanish population and culinary/night scene.

-There is a consistent police presence in Plaza de Lavapiés, as well as a high level of open drug selling.
+There is a consistent police presence in Plaza de Lavapiés, as well as a high level of open drug dealing.
 Aside from the police, the area is relatively safe in the south and east end.
 Surveillance cameras are present throughout the neighborhood.

 The architecture of Lavapiés, much like other barrios of Madrid (including Malasaña, La Latina and Chueca) is rather uniform with similar height, windows, balconies, pastel colours and shop/apartment set up.
 However, Lavapiés is unique in that there are steep hills creating a dramatic effect on some streets as well as tall trees unique to the centre of Madrid.

 At the end of the 1990s, a programme of urban renewal was begun, in the hope of bringing in more prosperous residents attracted to its Bohemian atmosphere.
 The resulting sharp increase in rents has driven out much of its previous population.

 The Lavapiés metro station on Line 3 of the Madrid Metro is nearby.

 Ambiance

 The area has evolved from almost projecting a level of high impoverishment to a more multicultural entity within Madrid's metropolitan area.
 Much of this attitude or culture can be seen in the graffiti that is often on display in the walls.
 Much of it speaks of an attitude that can be traced to an era in which many of its citizens portrayed an anti-Franco sentiment; however, some writings are more artistic in nature.
 Furthermore, many graffiti artists in the area are talented, politically minded leftists and anarchists.
 Street art is a visible reminder of the neighborhood's history and present as an often revolutionary and anti-capitalist tendency.

 The atmosphere of the nightlife of Lavapiés can be divided into three parts.
-South of the Plaza are several bars and cafés with a bohemian vibe and many terraces during the summer.
+South of the plaza are several bars and cafés with a bohemian vibe and many terraces during the summer.

-Calle Ave María and East of it, are many alternative bars not to mention fringe meetings (parties or artistic/musical meetings) also happen in abandoned or unlicensed premises.
-There are also several shisha bars and a café selling the Madrid renowned Zapatilla, a 1K sandwich made with ham and cheese.
+On Calle Ave María and east of it are many alternative bars, not to mention fringe meetings (parties or artistic/musical meetings) that also happen in abandoned or unlicensed premises.
+There are also several shisha bars and a café selling the Madrid-renowned Zapatilla, a 1K sandwich made with ham and cheese.